 - Acceptance of or exceptions to the RFP terms and conditions

 - Forms you must complete, sign, sometimes have notarized, and include

-Corporations also use RFPs for procurement.
-Frequently they are large and publicly traded corporations, or subject to other government compliance such as organizations in the financial and health care industries.
+Corporations also use RFPs for purchasing.
+Most often, they are large and publicly traded corporations.
+In other cases, they are subject to government compliance such as organizations in the financial and health care industries.

 Are you already working with RFPs, but unaware that there are specialists in this writing niche?
 Once Upon an RFP exists for the professionals and organizations like you who depend upon RFPs as an avenue of business development.